The online Comment window has expired

 • Default_avatar

-Ann Batiza over 2 years ago
+Ann Batiza about 3 years ago

 As a Milwaukee resident, as VP for Organization for the League of Women Voters of MKE County, and as their rep to COLE, I am writing on behalf of the LWV of MC to ask you to support ARP funds that will protect Milwaukee’s children from lead hazards.
 These are: #10 (and part of #3) - the $26 million request for the MHD to aggressively respond to childhood lead poisoning at the level of 10 mcg/dl with home assessment and abatement; and #22- the $3 million request to create a lead abatement workforce drawn from communities most affected by lead and COVID.